Instrumental Variable Estimation for Compositional Treatments: Simulation Studies

-\xhdr{Sparse high-dimensional experiments} We now consider the cases $p=30$ and $p=250$ with $q=10$ and sparse ground truth $\beta$ for setting A and setting B (8 non-zeros: 3 times $-5, 5$ and once $-10, 10$) in the bottom sections of Table~\ref{tab:res_setting_a} and Table~\ref{tab:res_setting_b}. \ilrlc{} deals well with sparsity: unlike Only LC it identifies non-zero parameters perfectly (FZ=0) and rarely predicts false non-zeros.
-It also identifies true causal parameters and thus predicts interventional effects (OOS MSE) much better than Only LC.
+We now consider the challenging cases $p=30$ and $p=250$ with $q=10$ and sparse ground truth $\beta$ for settings A and B (8 non-zeros: 3 times $-5$ and $5$ and once $-10$ and $10$) in the bottom sections of \cref{tab:res_all_settinga,tab:res_all_settingb}. \ilrlc{} deals well with sparsity: unlike Only LC, it identifies non-zero parameters perfectly ($\mathrm{FZ}=0$) and rarely predicts false non-zeros.
+It also identifies the true $\beta$ and accordingly predicts interventional effects (OOS MSE) well.
 DIR+LC and \ilrilr{} fail entirely in these settings because the optimization does not converge.
 While we could get \kivilr{} to return a solution, tuning the kernel hyperparameters for high-dimensional $\ilr$ coordinates becomes increasingly challenging, which is reflected in poor OOS MSE.
-Figure~\ref{fig:res_negbinom250} shows box plots for the results in setting B to visualize the variation in the estimates across different runs.
-All simulation details and additional results are in Appendix~\ref{app:simulationdetail} and \ref{app:methodsresults}.

-\xhdr{Real data} We return to the real data of \citep{Schulfer2019}.
-In Section~\ref{sec:diversity}, diversity is shown to lack causal explanatory power in general as well as explicitly for our dataset, see Figure~\ref{fig:diversityresults}.
-Naturally, ground truth is not available for real data.
-However, Figure~\ref{fig:realdata} highlights that naive sparse log-contrast estimation proposes different influential microbes for the outcome than our two-stage \ilrlc{}.
-This indicates that the gut microbiome and body weight may indeed be confounded.
-Therefore, under the IV assumptions, the \ilrlc{} estimates carry causal meaning for individual abundances, whereas direct log-contrast estimation solely surfaces correlation.

-\xhdr{Discussion} Our results show that accounting for both the compositional nature as well as confounding is not optional for cause-effect estimation with compositional causes.
-Our two-stage methods not only reliably recover causal effects (OOS MSE), but also yield \emph{interpretable} effect estimates for individual abundances ($\beta$-MSE, FZ, FNZ) whenever applicable.
-In particular, \ilrlc{} works reliably for non-sparse and sparse linear settings.
-When linearity cannot be assumed or interpretable estimates for individual components of $\beta$ are not required, \kivilr{} can still perform well under these relaxed assumptions albeit being challenging to tune for large $p$ and unable to incorporate sparsity.
-While DIR+LC in theory yields interpretable estimates and respects compositionality in both stages, our results highlight the danger of the ``forbidden regression'' with DIR+LC and we cannot recommend this seemingly superior method unless the data $X$ are known to follow a Dirichlet distribution. \ilrlc{} appears to be largely unaffected by first stage misspecification.
+In \cref{fig:res_negbinom250} we show detailed results for the most challenging setting (setting B with $p=250$ and $q=10$) including the OOS MSE (left), recovery of individual non-zero coefficients (middle), and recovery of zero coefficients (right).
+Analogous plots for all other settings can be found in \cref{supp:method_results}.